 Earbuds and a Mic at close range also help keep conversations private.

 Getting the best out of a video session requires attention to lighting.

-Using more or less natural light might be sufficient however, natural light can vary in accord with the likes of sun, clouds, rain and time of day.
+Using more or less natural light might be sufficient.
+However, natural light can vary in accord with the likes of sun, clouds, rain and time of day.

-Simply opening blinds or closing them, turning a light on in the room is often more than sufficient.
+Opening blinds or closing them, turning a light on in the room is often more than sufficient.

 Privacy is Paramount

 The Fullness of Life Centre’s video conferencing service guarantees people can talk confidently about personal matters.